rsandrade/f3-docker-skel/README.md

     $ cd f3-docker-skel
     $ sh build-run.sh

-    Go to http://localhost/ to run the project
+    Go to http://localhost/ to run your project in a devel environment

 **Features**